tagohd/mono/Items/Legendary Artifacts/SOUL AMPLIFIER.md

 [Sudo]: Okay, let me make sure I'm following this right.
 SOULS go out of their original owners, into Sam, and then into THE ORB?

+#lun
+lunR:: 7
+[Lun]: Yes, except that the SOULs don't really go out of Sam entirely.
+They go into the orb but are still connected to the living vessel, otherwise they would disappear.
+Also, I'd imagine the SOULs are fused when they enter the same vessel, so Sam just gets one giant SOUL which is then carried in the orb.
+(Maybe because the SOUL is so huge it can still connect to its owner even while away from them?
+It's like part of the SOUL is used to construct a link between Sam and the orb, but because the SOUL is so vast it doesn't diminish much of its power.
+To maybe make it more clear: the SOUL is like a big ball of yarn, and it always needs to be connected to the owner by a thread or it disappears.
+With a normally sized soul you can't go very far or you unwind the whole SOUL and have nothing left over, but with a MEGA SOUL you can go almost anywhere and still have most of the yarn in your orb.)

 - Connect your own SOUL to [[CURSED AL'S CURSED ORB|THE ORB]]
 	- Not sure how this works, maybe you just have to put the orb on [[STAFF OF RULKOHIM|a staff]] (another artefact) and then hold the staff to be connected to the ORB?
 - You can now use your store-bought SOUL as if it were your own and cast spells previously beyond imagination!